 Hixon Center for Urban Ecology

-The Hixon Center for Urban Ecology provides an interdisciplinary forum for scholars, students, and practitioners to work collaboratively on integrated research, teaching, and outreach to improve our understanding and management of urban environmental systems within the United States and around the globe.
+The Hixon Center for Urban Ecology provides an interdisciplinary forum for scholars, students, and practitioners to work collaboratively on integrated research, teaching, and outreach to improve our understanding and management of urban ecosystems within the United States and around the globe.

 The ecological health and integrity of urban ecosystems have a profound impact on urban economic productivity and quality of life.
 Pioneering research, new theoretical understanding, and innovative practice will be required to provide the knowledge and tools necessary to foster healthy natural systems essential for the future well-being of the modern city and the people who live there.
 This need has never been greater than today, when a majority of the world’s population either resides in or is rapidly migrating to urban areas.